DSC-Manipal/taskphase-2019/README.md

 ## Task 1 - Exploratory Data Analysis on Telco Customer Churn Dataset

 You will need to perform exploratory data analysis on the [Telco Churn Dataset](https://www.kaggle.com/blastchar/telco-customer-churn "Telco Customer Churn").
 You need to submit a Jupyter Notebook containing the exploratory data analysis.
-The Notebook has to be present in a repository titled **eda-taskphase-{{your first name}}** on your GitHub account.
+The Notebook (.ipynb file) has to be present in a repository titled **eda-taskphase-{{your first name}}** on your GitHub account.

 This task is about extracting insights and telling a story with the given data.